mattermost/docs/source/integrations/zapier.rst

     2. **Client ID/Secret**: If Zapier has been enabled as an OAuth application as per the steps above, then these values can be found by navigating to one of your Mattermost teams, then **Main Menu > Integrations > OAuth 2.0 Applications**.
 Click **Show Secret** next to the Zapier app, then obtain the Client ID and Client Secret.
     3. **Log in to Mattermost**.
 After completing the above fields you will be prompted to log in to your Mattermost account if you're not logged in already.
 If you’re having trouble connecting then please read our `troubleshooting guide <https://docs.mattermost.com/integrations/zapier.html#id6>`__.
     4. You'll then be prompted to allow Zapier to access your Mattermost account.
 Click **Allow**.
-  d. **Message Post Details**: Specify the formatting of the messages and the team/channel where messages will post.
+  d. **Message Post Details**: Specify the formatting of the messages and the team/channel where messages will be posted.
     1. **Team**: Choose the team where new messages will post.
 The dropdown should contain all teams you have access to on Mattermost.
     2. **Channel**: Choose the channel where new messages will post.
 The dropdown contains all channels that you belong to.
 Zapier cannot post into Direct Message channels.
     3. **Message Text**: Enter the message text that will post to Mattermost.
 This text can be formatted using `Markdown <https://docs.mattermost.com/help/messaging/formatting-text.html>`__ and include the dynamic fields offered by your selected trigger app.
 Read our `message formatting tips <https://docs.mattermost.com/integrations/zapier.html#id4>`__ below.